-This line represents the length of main under the contract which links [x] to [x].
+This line represents the length of main under the contract which links Castor Bay to Forked Bridge.
 This 16.42 km main is operated and controlled by the contractor and information has not changed from previous reports and correlates with totals reported in other tables.